Subject Source: Art & Architecture Thesaurus

 Dates: Bulk, 1869-1944 1810-1999; Majority of material found within 1869 - 1944

-Overview Andrew H. Woods (1872 – 1956) became vice president of Canton College in Canton, China in 1899.
-He maintained his association with Canton College throughout the Boxer Rebellion and the dethronement of the Manchu Dynasty.
+Overview Andrew H. Woods (1872 – 1956) became vice president of Canton College in Guangzhou, China in 1899.
+He maintained his association with Canton Christian College throughout the Boxer Rebellion, or Yihetuan Movement, and the end of the Qing dynasty.
 Woods moved back and forth between China and the United States with his wife, Fanny Sinclair, who graduated from Bryn Mawr in 1901.
 In 1929, the couple and their children settled in Iowa.
-In Iowa, Woods worked as a professor and practitioner of neurology and psychology. ...
+In Iowa, Woods worked as a professor and practitioner of...

 Dates: 1885 - 1956

 Found in: Bryn Mawr College / Andrew H. Woods papers